the-nummer-zone/the-dotfile-zone/README.md

 # welcome to the dotfile zone
-these dotfuiles suck dont use them (unless you're me)
+these dotfiles suck dont use them (unless you're me)